ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 ### Reporting Bugs and Submitting Feature Requests

-If you find software bugs or have feature requests for DataWolf, please open a bug report in Jira: https://opensource.ncsa.illinois.edu/jira/browse/CBI.
+If you find software bugs or have feature requests for Data Wolf, please open a bug report in JIRA: https://opensource.ncsa.illinois.edu/jira/browse/WOLF.
 This is the best way to get things fixed and communicate with developers that are active on the project.

 ### Source Code

-DataWolf is an open source project and you can obtain the source code from our Git repository. https://opensource.ncsa.illinois.edu/stash/scm/cbi/datawolf-3.git.
+Data Wolf is an open source project and you can obtain the source code from our Git repository : https://opensource.ncsa.illinois.edu/stash/projects/WOLF.
 We welcome additional contributors on the project and would help in any way we can to assist you with making contributions to the project.
-If you are going to contribute and can make the feature available as open source, please open bug reports in Jira (above) so we know that there is a feature you would like to see in the software and so we can help you implement the new feature.
+If you are going to contribute and can make the feature available as open source, please open bug reports in JIRA (above) so we know that there is a feature you would like to see in the software and so we can help you implement the new feature.

 ### Acknowledgments

 We would like to acknowledge multiple funding agencies for the support including NCSA, NSF, NASA, NARA and TRECC.
-The main creators of DataWolf are Rob Kooper, Luigi Marini, Chris Navarro, Jong Lee, and Liana Diesendruck with support from Peter Bajcsy, Barbara Minsker, Jim Myers, and Tim Nee.
+The main creators of Data Wolf are Rob Kooper, Luigi Marini, Chris Navarro, Jong Lee, and Liana Diesendruck with support from Peter Bajcsy, Barbara Minsker, Jim Myers, and Tim Nee.
 </xmp>
 <script src="http://strapdownjs.com/v/0.2/strapdown.js"></script>
 </html>